kobespirit/The-Game-of-Nim/README.md

 • Write (read) the game statistics into (from) a file, i.e., one which is stored on the hard disk between executions of Nimsys

-• A new type of player - an AI (Artificial Intelligence) player, whose moves are automatically determined by the computer rather than a game user
+• A new type of player - an AI (Artificial Intelligence) player, whose moves are automatically determined by the computer rather than a game user

 • A victory guaranteed strategy for the AI player